ShrivatsSukhanand/Non-Restoring-Division-Design/README.md

 # Non-Restoring-Division-Design
-This design performs 3 bit unsigned division using the established Non Restoring algorithm It is designed on vivado ML version 2025.2.1
+This design performs 3 bit unsigned division using the established Non Restoring algorithm, yet to be completely tested for all test vectors
+It is designed on vivado ML version 2025.2.1

 Enhanced FSM understanding and honed debugging skills